-Note: Adjusting the clearances in the valve drive mechanism must be carried out on engines without hydraulic tappets. on engines built before October 1984.
-Checking and adjustment can be performed both on a cold and hot engine.
+Note: Adjustment of clearances in the valve drive mechanism must be carried out on engines without hydraulic tappets - i.e. on engines manufactured before October 1984.
+Checking and adjustment can be performed on both a cold and a hot engine.

 1. Remove the camshaft cover as described in Chapter 2A.